Greeshmakc7/CSC_Project-CalorieCalculator/README.md

-Calorie Calculation using AWS services.
+HealthFit - Calorie Calculator a Serverless Application

 For my project we’ll be using: